Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The regulation of electronic telecommunications in Greece is vested in the Hellenic Telecommunications and Post Commission, which is an independent administrative authority.

-Any natural person or legal entity, Greek or foreign, irrespective of whether it is established in Greece, can own a ‘.gr’ domain name.
+Any natural person or legal entity, Greek or foreign, irrespective of whether it is established in Greece, can own a ‘.gr’ or ‘.ελ’ domain name.

-The main legal framework with respect to domain names can be found in the Regulation on the Management and Assignment of Domain Names, which was most recently amended in February 2015.
-The regulation sets out the procedures for registering domain names with the country-code top-level domain ‘.gr’ and the grounds for cancellation petitions that are heard by the commission.
+The main legal framework with respect to domain names can be found in the Regulation on the Management and Assignment of Domain Names, which was most recently amended in March 2018.
+The regulation sets out the procedures for registering domain names with the country-code top-level domain ‘.gr’ or ‘.ελ’ and the grounds for cancellation petitions that are heard by the commission, which may also include a request for the transfer of the contested domain name to the petitioner.
 Commission decisions can be appealed to the Athens Administrative Court of Appeal within 30 days (60 days in case of foreign residents) of their official notification to the parties.

 The Greek courts usually attribute a quasi trademark or distinctive signs function to domain names used for the identification of the businesses or affairs of domain name owners.